• Skip to primary navigation

 Long-term effects

-Likewise, if the dopamine level fluctuates, it can cause severe depression that can lead to self-mutilation or suicidal thoughts.
+Likewise, if the dopamine level fluctuates, it can cause a severe depression that can lead to self-mutilation or suicidal thoughts.
 Aside from the psychological effects, the abuser may also experience physical effects such as:

 • Sexual problems